ciscoheat/buddy/README.md

 `a.bind("test").should.throwType(String)`

+`a.bind("test").should.throwAnything()`

-`throwValue` and `throwType` will return the exception object, so it can be tested further.
+The above methods will return the exception object, so it can be tested further.
 This works synchonously only.

 ### Inverting assertions